juakofz/Age-of-Space/README.md

 ## Known bugs
 - Timers are not quite working
+- Game closes when pressing the up arrow key
-- Viewports fail to initialise and render only background color
+- Viewports fail to initialise and renders only background color
 - Right clicking on the main viewport makes last selection box shop up
 - Dragging the selection box slightly above the minimap crashes main viewport
 - Dragging the minimap box onto the main viewport crashes it